 Szabad is a laid-back vegan bar and restaurant with an adorably bohemian spirit.
 Szabad translates to "Free" in Hungarian, a moniker that's open to everyone's own interpretation according to the owners.
 There's a noticeable communal spirit here: customers are local regulars, most of them 30-plus, who all seem to know one another.

-Though the menu changes daily, some of the hits are the ginger-infused carrot soup (€2.5), the tofu-drizzled polenta (€4), and, my favorite, the "phony túrós csusza" (€4), which convincingly mimics this classic Hungarian noodle dish normally made with cottage cheese, sour cream, and pork cracklings.
-There are also vegetable dips and spreads.
+Though the menu changes daily, some of the hits are the ginger-infused carrot soup, the tofu-drizzled polenta, and, my favorite, the "phony túrós csusza," which convincingly mimics this classic Hungarian noodle dish normally made with cottage cheese, sour cream, and pork cracklings.
+Drinks include draft beers, Hungarian wines, and liquor.